wireapp/brand/README.md

 Published via [GitHub Pages][1] & [Jekyll][2] to [brand.wire.com][3].

+## Purpose

+- Used by marketing and sales to create presentation slides based on Wire's corporate identity
+- Used by customer success when onboarding new team members to introduce them to Wire's look & feel
+- Reference by product when working with external designers to create a consistent Wire user experience

 ## Suggesting changes

 - If you find a typo or would like to suggest a new topic for the [writing guidelines][4], you can [create an issue][5].